simran-bhadani3/cs3219-project-ay2122-2122-s1-g4/backend/auctiondetails/README.md

 ## To run auctiondetails server on localhost:
 ### Postman collections file can be found in folder
-GET /api/auctiondetails: will give all auctiondetails stored in database GET /api/auctiondetails/<auctiondetails>: will give a specific auctiondetails with auctiondetails_id.
+1. GET /api/auctiondetails: will give all auctiondetails stored in database
+2. GET /api/auctiondetails/<auctiondetails>: will give a specific auctiondetails with auctiondetails_id.
-POST /api/auctiondetails: user can create a new auctiondetail PATCH /api/auctiondetails/<auctiondetails>: update a auctiondetail partially DELETE /api/auctiondetails/<auctiondetails>: delete a auctiondetail PUT /api/auctiondetails/<auctiondetails>: update a auctiondetail completely
+3. POST /api/auctiondetails: user can create a new auctiondetail
+4. PATCH /api/auctiondetails/<auctiondetails>: update a auctiondetail partially
+5. DELETE /api/auctiondetails/<auctiondetails>: delete a auctiondetail
+6. PUT /api/auctiondetails/<auctiondetails>: update a auctiondetail completely
+### Filter functions
+1. GET /api/auctiondetails/category/:category Retrieve all auctions by category
+2. GET /api/auctiondetails/user/:userid Retrieve all auctions with user id
+3. GET /api/auctiondetails/pricerange Retrieve all auctions by price(Add querys strings e.g. /api/auctiondetails/pricerange?lowerbound=100&upperbound=200)
+4. GET /api/auctiondetails/notover Retrieve all auctions that are not over

 ## Date time format